moise-mulungu/mixed-react-projects/project-info/teamdm/communication-tools/august-communication-info/checklists/commit-time-checklist.md

   - // MM: moise's comments
 - are all "DM: " comments addressed?
   - info only: (ok)
   - others:
     - (in progress: state what is the status)
     - (done) - make sure the task is complete
     - (blocked: how blocked?
 Error messages?
-What you tried so far?)
+What you tried so far?)(ok)
 - best practices
   - default export function name matches filename, or directory name
   - if file is in a directory, the main file or only file, file is named index.js